Nadine2016/local/index.md

 </dt>
 <dd>
 {{site.data.keyword.IBM_notm}} provides a list of the approved users and IDs from {{site.data.keyword.IBM_notm}} Operations who can access your environment.
 You can audit any access to your environment through the Administration page for your {{site.data.keyword.Bluemix_local_notm}} environment.<br>
 <p>{{site.data.keyword.IBM_notm}} Operations users will only access the {{site.data.keyword.Bluemix_local_notm}} environment for better insight of the platform status.
-The Operations team never gains access to the your application code or data, and only runs commands required for problem determination to check configurations or parameters in emergency cases to comduct operations that are not automated.
+The Operations team never gains access to the your application code or data, and only runs commands required for problem determination to check configurations or parameters in emergency cases to conduct operations that are not automated.
 None of these commands transfer any sensitive data over the relay.</p>
 <p>Access to your local environment is secured with two-factor authentication during multiple steps in the connection process.
 By generating a security report, you are able to find out who accessed your environment including when and why it was accessed.</p>
 <p>The traffic over the relay for the problem determination and emergency maintenance is SSH traffic, as well as LDAP and Kerberos traffic that is used to authenticate the {{site.data.keyword.IBM_notm}} users.<br>
 The environment is completely visible to you, as the administrator, for incident, problem, change, capacity, and security management.
 You can access the information about your environment by using the Administration page.
 Relay technology keeps the Administration page current with the latest platform event data from QRadar. </p>